sidd-harth/kc-flux/lab2-source-kustomize-controller/step1.md

 ### GitHub Personal Access Token - PAT
 - It will prompt for a `GitHub Personal Access Token - PAT`
-- Copy-Paste the token, which was generated in earlier step.
+- Copy-Paste the token, which was generated earlier.
 - Wait for the command to complete the `bootstraping` process.
 - Check the logs to understand what is happening.

-Wait till the `bootstrap` is successfully completed!!
+Wait till you see this log message `✔ all components are healthy` and then click on `NEXT`.